Movie reviews I’ve written for movies released theatrically in 1989, the year I turned 8.

 3 seems pretty damn charitable in retrospect.

-I gave a movie featuring a plot centred around people believing a corpse is alive 3/10.
-I don’t know what was wrong with me as a teen.
+I gave a movie featuring a plot centered around people believing a corpse is alive.
+I don’t know what was wrong with me as a teen when I gave it a 6/10 or something.

 For reasons only my teenage brain can understand, I somehow preferred this to most of the other entries in the series.
 Go figure.